Jeff Healey: Early career and success

 Healey began playing guitar when he was three, developing his unique style of playing the instrument flat on his lap.
 At nine years old, his musical talents were showcased in an interview on the TVOntario children's programme Cucumber.
 When he was 15, Healey formed the band Blue Direction, a four-piece that primarily played bar-band cover tunes and featured bassist Jeremy Littler, drummer Graydon Chapman, and schoolmate Rob Quail on second guitar.
 The band played at clubs in Toronto, including the Colonial Tavern.

 Healey began hosting a jazz and blues show on radio station CIUT-FM, where he was known for playing from his massive collection of vintage 78 rpm gramophone records.

-Shortly thereafter he was introduced to bassist Joe Rockman and drummer Tom Stephen, with whom he formed a trio, the Jeff Healey Band.
+Shortly thereafter he was introduced to bassist Joe Rockman (born January 1, 1957, Toronto) and drummer Tom Stephen (born February 2, 1955, New Brunswick – died February 20, 2023), with whom he formed a trio, the Jeff Healey Band.
 The band made their first public appearance at the Birds Nest, located upstairs at Chicago's Diner on Queen Street West in Toronto.
 They received a write-up in Toronto's NOW magazine, and soon were playing almost nightly in local clubs, such as Grossman's Tavern and the famed blues club Albert's Hall (where Jeff Healey was discovered by guitarists Stevie Ray Vaughan and Albert Collins).

 After being signed to Arista Records in 1988, the band released the album See the Light, which appeared on the RPM Top 100 chart in 1989.
 It featured the hit single "Angel Eyes" and the song "Hideaway", which was nominated for a Grammy Award for Best Rock Instrumental Performance.
 While the band was recording See the Light, they were also filming (and recording for the soundtrack of) the Patrick Swayze film Road House.
 Healey had numerous acting scenes in the movie with Swayze, as his band was the house cover band for the bar featured in the movie.

 In 1990, the band won the Juno Award for Canadian Entertainer of the Year.
-The albums Hell to Pay and Feel This gave Healey 10 charting singles in Canada between 1990 and 1994, including a cover of The Beatles' "While My Guitar Gently Weeps", which featured George Harrison and Jeff Lynne on backing vocals and acoustic guitar.
+The albums Hell to Pay and Feel This gave Healey 10 charting singles in Canada between 1990 and 1994, including a cover of the Beatles' "While My Guitar Gently Weeps", which featured George Harrison and Jeff Lynne on backing vocals and acoustic guitar.
+The Jeff Healey Band won World's Best-Selling Canadian Artist in 1990 and Best-Selling Canadian Group in 1991 at the World Music Awards.